 - The model selected for testing or simulation shall be representative of that which is intended to be marketed and labeled as ENERGY STAR.

 - Certification for energy performance must be done by an organization accredited by the SCC for the scope of the product being certified, or, by NFRC.

 - Testing to NAFS and the Canadian supplement must be done by an organization accredited by the SCC or other signatories to the Asia Pacific Laboratory Accreditation Cooperation (APLAC) and/or the International Laboratory Accreditation Cooperation (ILAC) Mutual Recognition Arrangement for the scope of the product being tested.

 - Product models must be registered with NRCan using the designated submission form in order to be labelled and considered ENERGY STAR certified in Canada.

-- Product models registered with NRCan for ENERGY STAR must be labelled in accordance with the current Guidelines for the labelling and promotion of ENERGY STAR® certified fenestration products sold in Canada in order to be considered ENERGY STAR certified in Canada.
+- Product models registered with NRCan for ENERGY STAR must be labelled in accordance with the Guidelines for the labelling of ENERGY STAR® certified windows, doors and skylights sold in Canada in order to be considered ENERGY STAR certified in Canada.

 6) Installation instructions

 Products shall have installation instructions readily available online or packaged with the product.
 This information does not need to be included on product labels.
 Electronic versions of instructions may be provided on the website of a retailer, manufacturer, and/or industry association.
 Disclaimers may be included to limit liability.
 NRCan understands that the manufacturer cannot write installation instructions for every situation and that generic instructions covering the most common situations are acceptable to fulfill this requirement.